Noddin-Robotmakers/Website/Robot-Game-Strategy-and-Design-Process.md

 * Masterpiece _(10 points with the 20 points bonus)_
 * Augmented Reality Statue _(30 points)_
 * Hologram Performer _(20 points)_
-* Concert lights and sounds (10 pts for each of these)
+* Concert Lights and Sounds (10 pts for each of these)
 * Rolling Camera _(30 points)_
 * Movie Set _(10 points)_
 * Sound Mixer _(2 sliders, 10 points for each slider)_